moxystudio/react-page-swapper/README.md

 Type: `string` (*required*)
 Default: *random but deterministic*

-A unique key that identifies this `node`.
-If omitted, a random key node based will be generated based on the `node` component type.
-In advanced scenarios, you may specify a key usually based on the route path or `location.pathname`.
+A unique key that identifies the `node`.
+If omitted, a random key node will be generated based on the node's component type.
+In advanced scenarios, you may specify a key such as one based on the route path or `location.pathname`.
+You may take a look at [`getNodeKeyFromPathname()`](#getnodekeyfrompathnamelevel-pathnames) to see if it's useful for your use-case.

 #### animation